 (8) Violation of this division shall be considered a Class D violation as defined by Oregon Revised Statutes.

-(B) Kennel licensing.
+(B) Kennel licensing

 (1) Every person, known as owner or keeper, in the city who owns, possesses, controls, maintains, or otherwise has charge of four or more dogs for commercial or non-commercial purposes that has a set of permanent canine teeth or is six months old, whichever comes first, shall procure a kennel license for the dogs.
 The license must be procured by completing and submitting a dog license application to the Code Enforcement and by paying a license fee to the City Clerk’s office within 30 days after the person becomes the keeper of the dogs or January 1 of each year.